-Whilst it stumbles along slowly in those first few exhausted weeks has flown by for me in a haze of being.
+Whilst it stumbles along slowly in those first few exhausted weeks time has flown by for me in a haze of being.
 Being patient, being tired, being proud, being angry, being loved.
-My son is five, five, I have to catch my breath from the storm of emotions that number brings forward in my chest.
-My baby.
+My son is seven, seven and I have to catch my breath from the storm of emotions that number brings forward in my chest.
+My firstborn.
+My boy that loves Pokémon and obstinance.

 I blinked for a moment.

 My beautiful son is confronting the years with a delighted gusto whilst I hastily try and hold onto the time we have together.
 It falls through my fingers like fine sand.
-I am still skipping through parenthood being a ‘tryer’ and a ‘coper’.
+I am still skipping through parenthood being a ‘try’er’ and a ‘coper’.
+Norah turns one on Sunday.
+This time I took more photos but again, those precious newborn memories snuggled together under blankets at 2 am watching Netflix with gritty, gelatinous eyes, are slipping.
+I wish I could store them, like colourful ribbons, in a wooden box with a brass lock.

 I wake daily to my mummy role more confident with the fact I don’t have all the answers.